FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

     end
 end
 ```
-Finally this function extracts the correct values for the enthalpy and entropy associated to the loop type and lenght from the corresponding databases or calculates them for longer loop lenght.
+Finally this function extracts the correct values for the enthalpy and entropy associated to the loop type and lenght from the corresponding databases, or calculates them for longer loop lenght.
-## Additional notes